os-chip-design/chip-design-intro/README.md

 #### Lecture outline:
 - Introduction to Verilog
+- Introduction to Tiny Tapeout

+#### Lab.
+3

-- Small exercises on connecting a module
+- Small Verilog example (programmable counter)
 - Write a testbench and run it on post-synthesis
 - Do the same in Chisel

-#### Lab.
-3
+- Use the conters in a memory mapped device
-- Explore Tiny Tapeout with a Verilog project (GitHib based)
+- Explore Tiny Tapeout with a Verilog project (GitHub based)
 - Do local hardening
 - Simulate post-synthesis
+  - probably need a Verilog or cocotb testbench

 ### Lecture 4: Tool flow (LP)